uuki26/Wrapping-up/Exit-ticket.md

 In conclusion, I really enjoying taking this class, and it is definitely the most interesting and special class I have ever take.
 Things I have learned from this class would actually help me in my future study and career.
 This class also inspired me to explore history and digital world.
 And every mistakes I made helped me to gain experiences and do better next time.
-I will rate myself a B.
+I will evaluate myself a B.

 Thank you Dr. Graham for the great term.
 If someone asked me what's the most interesting class you have ever take during your undergraduate year.
 I will say crafting digital history.